Cancer and Developmental Biology Curriculum

 Electives

-Students may take one additional elective course up to 3 hours at any time in any track before the end of Spring, Year 2.
-As preparation of the qualifying exam written materials will be time-intensive, it is recommended that any optional elective be completed by Fall of Year 2.
+Students may take additional elective courses from any track at any time.
+As preparation for the "qualifying" (admission to candidacy) exam is time-intensive, it is recommended that any elective courses be completed by Fall of Year 2, or after the student is admitted to candidacy.

 Laboratory Rotations